maestrosistema/GameBoy-Overlay/README.md

 To Do List:
 - Remake GameBoy Color version
-- Remake bigger version (Like in my Libretro forum post)
 - Make GameBoy Advance (For landscape) and GBA SP (For portrait) overlays

 I'm open to suggestions!